 - Before operating the NVR, make sure you have properly installed hard drives and configured the storage volumes.
 Otherwise, you will not be able to operate some of the system's functionality. - 2.
+Since the NVR system comes with 32-bit plug-ins for screen control, if your PC runs a default 64-bit IE browser and you manually enter the NVR's address on the browser, your browser session may malfunction.
+Instead, if you double-click on the discovered NVR on the IW2 utility, a 32-bit IE browser will open. - 3.
 When you log in to the Liveview or Playback interface to stream a live or recorded video, install the ActiveX plug-ins.
 If it does not prompt when you log in, install plug-ins when you try to playback a recorded video.
 You may then need to re-start the IE browser console.